 Who is Leonardo da Vinci?
 Is he just a painter?
 What are his contributions to the world of art?
-Is his contribution only limited in this field?
+Is his contribution only limited to this field?

-Leonardo da Vinci is well renowned in his famous creations, Mona Lisa and the Last Supper.
+Leonardo da Vinci is renowned for his famous creations, Mona Lisa and the Last Supper.

-These are just a few of the tons of creations that made a huge impact on aspiring artists of the generation after him.
+These are just a few of the many creations that hugely impacted aspiring artists of the generation after him.

 His works of art are beyond comparison, making him one of the greatest in his field.